aliff90/movies-app/README.md

 ## WHAT DOES IT DO

-This simple web app is to keep trak of the shows that people watch.
+This simple web app is to keep track of the shows that people watch.
 Often people may forget what episode did they stopped at.
 This can help them keep track of it.

 ## Functionality